If You've Suffered a Traumatic Brain Injury in an 18-Wheeler Truck Wreck, You'll Need a Good Lawyer

 The Long-Term Medical Care Expert - A long term care expert is needed because they will discuss with the jury the type of therapy and long-term medical needs you will have.
 Traumatic brain injuries often have additional surgeries that are necessary as well as extensive therapy just to help you learn how to perform basic tasks again.
 The expert should be able to explain to the jury the costs you have incurred up to this point for the medical expenses related to the traumatic brain injury as well as what your medical expenses could be going forward.

-A Life Care Expert – A life care plan is a document that a long-term medical care expert will create for you to demonstrate your anticipated medical needs and costs for your traumatic brain injury going forward.
+A Life Care Expert - A life care plan is a document that a long-term medical care expert will create for you to demonstrate all anticipated medical needs and costs for your traumatic brain injury going forward.
 The life care plan will cover things you may need such as nursing home care, speech therapists, behavioral therapists, future surgery costs, medicines, physical therapy, and any other issues that may arise in the long-term.
 This expert can detail the exact costs you should reasonably expect to incur.

-The Vocational Rehabilitation and Economics Expert – The Vocational Rehabilitation Expert will explain to the jury how your traumatic brain injury has impacted your professional abilities.
+The Vocational Rehabilitation and Economics Expert - The Vocational Rehabilitation Expert will explain to the jury how your traumatic brain injury has impacted your professional abilities.
 For example, if your career required a certain level of intellectual ability or technical expertise, a traumatic brain injury will most likely prevent you from resuming that career after your accident.
 If, for example, you have to learn very basic things such as brushing your teeth and tying your shoes after a traumatic brain injury, it stands to reason that tasks requiring higher skill levels will be very difficult for you to master or remaster.
-The vocational expert will tell the jury about your professional prospects now that you are living with a traumatic brain injury and how different this may be from what your career was in the past.
+The vocational expert will tell the jury about your professional prospects now that you are living with a traumatic brain injury and how different these may be from what your career was in the past.

 Only hire a lawyer who knows how to prove complex injuries like brain injuries to a jury.